 This is the story of a small group of Polish ladies with a common dream.
 Founded in 2007, Passion for Freedom began as a tight-knit sisterhood dedicated to their shared values of free expression, and the power of art to inspire, awaken and shake the world.
 For any normal individual, dipping your toes into a world of government censorship, religious terrorism, and oppressed journalists takes real commitment to the cause.
 Our women fought these things for over a decade, all the while unpaid, juggling careers, relationships, secret agents, terrorist attacks, and Monday morning’s Central Line.

 In today’s world, Passion for Freedom stands out.
 There are far too many cowards, bullies, virtue signallers and censors in the world today.
 When faced with true evil, the most people look away or bury their heads in the sand, but we are proud to say that PFF never wavered, despite its adversarial existence.

 The true spectacle and focus has always been the yearly art festival, where artists facing censorship world-over send in submissions to the Passion for Freedom Art Competition.
 Creators like Mimsy, Ai Wei Wei, Atena Farghadani, Malala, Kubra Khademi, and countless others have been involved with the competition over the years, and their brilliance is, for lack of a better term; the main show.
 PFF is merely the stage.

-Passion for Freedom promotes human rights and freedom of expression through the arts, and provides support to victims of human rights abuses.
+Passion for Freedom promotes human rights and freedom of expression through the arts while providing support to victims of human rights abuses.
 Passion for Freedom pursues its mission through diverse activities including art exhibitions, festivals, seminars and workshops, as well as educational, welfare and support programmes.
-Passion for Freedom’s current major activity is the annual international arts competition and exhibition.

 What we do